tmokmss/blog/src/pages/about/index.md

 title: "About"
 ---

 Welcome to my personal tech blog!
-I'm Masashi Tomooka, a cloud enthusiast sharing my thoughts, experiences, and learnings in the tech world.
+I'm Masashi Tomooka, a Japanese cloud enthusiast sharing my thoughts, experiences, and learnings in the tech world.

 ## Disclaimer